Edward Carleton Holmes

 Edward Carleton Holmes the Younger, (12 February 1843 – 9 April 1932) was one of three practising solicitors who drew up the first rules of Rugby Football Union.

 Early life

-Holmes was born in St Pancras, London, England, to Edward Carleton Holmes (Snr), a practising solicitor from Arundel, and Elizabeth Carleton Sayres, from Worthing.
+Holmes was born in St Pancras, London, to Edward Carleton Holmes (Senior), a practising solicitor from Arundel, and Elizabeth Carleton Sayres, from Worthing.
 At the time of Edward's birth, his parents were living in 31 Bedford Row, Camden Town, London, WC1, close to Gray's Inn Fields.
 Edward was the eldest of six children.

 Drawing up rugby's rules

 Edward Carleton Holmes (Yngr) was a practising solicitor with offices in Bloomsbury.
 He was captain of Richmond Rugby Club between 1866 and 1871 and later became its president.
-The club was hugely influential in London's rugby scene in the early 1870s, as was Holmes himself.
+The club was influential in London's rugby scene in the early 1870s, as was Holmes himself.